grafana/agent/docs/sources/static/set-up/start-agent.md

 description: Learn how to start, restart, and stop Grafana Agent after it is installed
 menuTitle: Start static mode
 title: Start, restart, and stop Grafana Agent in static mode
+description: Learn how to start, restart, and stop Grafana Agent in static mode
 weight: 200
 ---

-# Start Grafana Agent in static mode
+# Start, restart, and stop Grafana Agent in static mode

 You can start, restart, and stop Grafana Agent after it is installed.